roseengineering/csgstep/README.md

 **returns** a new Solid object

 <code>Solid.<b>fillet</b>(self, r)</code>
-Fillet all edges of the solid by the given radius.
+Fillet all edges of this solid by the given radius.
 **radius** the radius to fillet edges by
 **returns** a new Solid object

 <code>Solid.<b>chamfer</b>(self, d)</code>
-Chamfer all edges of the solid by the given distance.
+Chamfer all edges of this solid by the given distance.
 **d** the distance to chamfer edges by
 **returns** a new Solid object

 <code>Solid.<b>draft</b>(self, a)</code>
-Apply a draft angle to all vertical faces of the solid.
+Apply a draft angle to all vertical faces of this solid.
 The vertical direction is used to measure the draft angle.
 The neutral plane is the XY plane at the origin.
 **a** the draft angle to apply
 **returns** a new Solid object

 <code>Solid.<b>linear\_extrude</b>(self, v)</code>
-Linear extrude this 2D face in the Z direction by the given amount.
+Linear extrude this (2D) solid in the Z direction by the given amount.
 **v** the amount to linear extrude by
 **returns** a new Solid object

 <code>Solid.<b>rotate\_extrude</b>(self, a=None)</code>
-Rotate extrude this 2D face around the Z axis by the given angle.
+Rotate extrude this (2D) solid around the Z axis by the given angle.
 The object will be rotated around the X axis by 90 degrees before being extruded.
 **a** the angle to rotate extrude by, defaults to 360 degrees
 **returns** a new Solid object

 <code>Solid.<b>spline\_extrude</b>(self, points)</code>
-Spline extrude this 2D face along a cubic spline given by 3D points.
+Spline extrude this (2D) solid along a cubic spline given by 3D points.
 **points** the 3D points to create the cubic spline from
 **returns** a new Solid object

 <code>Solid.<b>helix\_extrude</b>(self, r, h, pitch, center=False)</code>
-Helix extrude this 2D face by the given radius, height and pitch.
+Helix extrude this (2D) solid by the given radius, height and pitch.
 **radius** the radius of the helix
 **height** the height of the helix
 **pitch** the pitch of the helix